dannyh87/packSizes/README.md

 Postman was utilised to ensure the API was working as expected Front end was added using HTML, CSS and Vanilla JS.

+**Extension Activities**
+Try to match branding with GymShark and add additional information for the end user, such as wastage, number of packages.